BaerVervergaert/ExplainableRandomForests/README.md

 plt.show()
 ```

-We can now compute the data similarity score.
-This is answering the question: Which points in X_test and X are similar to the last two points of X_test?
+#### Data observations

+Compute the data observations score answers the question: Which points predict from bins trained with many data points?

+It answers this question by reporting on how many training samples were used on the leaves.
+This is stored in each decision tree, so we don't require to know the training data to determine this number.
+The sample provided in the function informs us thus of this value for each point, and doesn't use the other points in this sample to achieve this result.
 ```python
 print(data_train_observations_test := model_explainer.data_train_observations(X_test, strategy='seen'))
 print(data_train_observations_train := model_explainer.data_train_observations(X, strategy='seen'))